MazamaScience/EnergyExportDatabrowser/README.md

 * Databrowser/ -- Mazama Science Databrowser code to provide an interactive interface

 For now, only the StaticData/ directory has code.
-The python files in that directory have been used to convert recent versions of the BP Statistical Review but need to be updated to accommodate the June, 2015 release.
+The python files in that directory have been used to convert recent versions of the BP Statistical Review.
+Many thanks to Ivar Refsdal [ivarref](https://github.com/ivarref) for updating the conversion script in 2015 and 2016.
-Mazama Science will not have the resources to update the conversion code until late in 2015 so any contributions would be greatly appreciated.